deomorxsy/deomorxsy.github.io/oldsite/about.md

 # About

 <section class="quotes">
-	<div class="summary">Curiosity about how things work and taking notes.
+	<div class="summary">I like to take notes about things I am curious about, and also like the open source principles of sharing knowledge.
 That's the idea behind this blog. </div>
 	<hr class="-center">
 </section>